 NBS contractors received Institutional Review Board (IRB) approval from their respective IRBs.

 NBS staff will take additional steps to protect participants’ privacy, including privacy certificates, confidentiality agreements, and nondisclosure agreements with participating tribes, and information transfer agreements.

 General Questions About the Study

-- A: The NBS will provide accurate information on violence against American Indian (AI) and Alaska Native (AN) women living in tribal communities and AN villages.
-These national estimates are important and can be used to formulate intervention and prevention strategies.
+The NBS will provide national estimates and incident data that are important and can be used to formulate intervention and prevention strategies.

-- A: The findings and related study activities will be disseminated in a number of ways.
-Presentations will be conducted at conferences, meetings, webinars and briefings related to public safety and health and wellness.
-Possible venues include the U.S. Department of Justice’s annual Tribal Consultation on Violence Against American Indian and Alaska Native Women and Biennial National Indian Nations Conference, the National Congress of American Indians Annual Convention and Marketplace, the annual Alaska Federation of Natives Convention, and congressional briefings and Tribal Council meetings.
+The findings and related study activities will be disseminated in a number of ways.
+Presentations will be conducted at conferences, meetings, webinars, and briefings related to health, wellness, and safety.
+Possible venues include the U.S. Department of Justice’s annual tribal consultation on Violence Against American Indian and Alaska Native Women and Biennial National Indian Nations Conference, the National Congress of American Indians Mid-Year Meeting and Marketplace, the Alaska Federation of Natives Annual Convention, and congressional briefings and tribal council meetings.